MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/respond-machine-alerts-windows-defender-advanced-threat-protection.md

 -	**Submitting user** - Shows who submitted the action on the machine.
 You can view the comments provided by the user by selecting the information icon.
 -	**Status** - Indicates any pending actions or the results of completed actions.

-The machine timeline will include a new event, reflecting that a scan action was submitted on the machine as well as an event when a scan has completed.
+The machine timeline will include a new event, reflecting that a scan action was submitted on the machine.
 Windows Defender AV alerts will reflect any detections that surfaced during the scan.

 ## Check activity details in Action center
 The **Action center** provides information on actions that were taken on a machine or file.
 You’ll be able to view the following details: